zeisys/precedents.org_data_collection/README.md

 ## 2A (Column A) - DigiSC Page URL

 **Definition:**
 The official Supreme Court judgment page URL on DigiSC.
 Must be a full and valid URL linking directly to the judgment page.
 You may not be able to directly get this URL.
 You will have to click through a judgment that cites this precedent.
-Usually precedents are listed in a section called **Case Law Cited**
+Usually precedents are listed in a section called **Case Law Cited.** This field is mandatory and cannot be left empty.
+If you cannot locate this field, you must omit this row, as the data will not be accepted.

 **Examples of Allowed Entries:**
 - `https://digiscr.sci.gov.in/view_judgment?id=MzcyMw==`